SylviaOne/Repo-hub/README.md

-## What did the scarf say to the hat?
-You go on ahead, I am going to hang around a bit longer.
+## What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
+Attire.